ajread4/thm_writeups_publish/MrRobot.md

 ```
 # Key 3

 Key 3 probably requires privilege escalation.
 I wanted to see if I could use a GTFO bin to execute a binary as root user and gain its privilege.
-I used ```find / -perm +6000 2>/dev/null``` to do so.
+I used ```find / -perm +6000 2>/dev/null``` to do so, which checks for files with SGID/SUID bit set.
 ```
 robot@linux:~$ find / -perm +6000 2>/dev/null
 find / -perm +6000 2>/dev/null